ryanmcdermott/code-review-tips/README.md

 ## Basics
 Code reviews should:

-- Avoid details that can be handled by a static analysis tool.
+- Automate as much of the review as you can.
+That means avoid details that can be handled by a static analysis tool.
 Don't argue about details such as code formatting and whether to use `let` or `var`.
 Having a formatter and linter can save your team a lot of time from reviews that your computer can do for you.
 - Avoid API discussion.
 These discussions should happen before the code is even written.
 Don't try to argue about the floor plan once you've poured the concrete